 Meaning of Accounts Receivables

-Accounts Receivables is money that is owed to the company by the customers (credit to the customers).
+In simple words, it is money that is owed to the company by the customers (credit to the customers).
 The company has provided services / delivered the product to the customer but it has not collected the cash yet (that goes into cash and cash equivalents).

 What are Gross and Net Accounts Receivables?

-- Gross Accounts receivables are the total receivables (open invoices) that are due to the company.
+- Gross receivables are the total receivables (open invoices) that are due to the company.
 This does not take into account a scenario where the customer may default.

 - The estimate shows up on the income statement as a bad debt expense.
 This expense is usually charged to SG&A in the income statement.